barrax63/portainer-kit/README.md

 ### Expose Portainer through Cloudflare Tunnel (optional)

-1. Create a Cloudflare Tunnel and HTTP route pointing to `http://portainer:9443` or `https://portainer:9443` (Cloudflare can terminate TLS; both work).
+1. Create a Cloudflare Tunnel and HTTP route pointing to `http://portainer:9000`.
 2. Copy the generated token into `.env` as `CLOUDFLARED_TUNNEL_TOKEN`.
 3. Start Cloudflared: